 Decomposition of forces

-It is totally the inverse procedure of the resultant construction of forces.
-It consists in replacing a single force by two other forces for a two-dimensional case (2D) or by three other forces for a three-dimensional case (3D).
-Those new forces produced are known as components of the original force.
-The decomposition of a force occurs along two (for 2D case) or three (for 3D case) predefined directions.
+Decomposition of forces is the inverse procedure of constructing the resultant force and consists in replacing a single force with two forces in the two-dimensional case (2D) or with three forces in the three-dimensional case (3D).
+These new forces are known as components of the original force.
+The decomposition of a force is done along two (for the 2D case) or three (for the 3D case) predefined directions.